Ganesh-403/Ganesh-403/README.md

 🎓 **Third-year Computer Engineering Student at Savitribai Phule Pune University**
 💡 **Aspiring Software Engineer | Full-Stack & AI/ML Enthusiast**
 🏆 **Runner-up (2nd Rank) in an Inter-College Coding Competition**
 🔬 **Worked on AI-based Flight Delay Prediction & Attendance Monitoring Projects**
-🌱 **Currently Exploring: Cloud Computing, Data Security & Scalable Systems**

 > **"Code is like humor.
 When you have to explain it, it’s bad." — Cory House**